Ilford Council Tramways

 Ilford Council Tramways Tramcar No 21 captured in Ilford Broadway in April 1933, barely 3 months before the system's absorption into the London Passenger Transport Board (1st July 1933).
 The man on the left, almost certainly the conductor, clearly has a badge on his epaulette.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to Eddie Dawes.

-A blow-up of the above photo showing the motorman, who is wearing a double-breasted greatcoat, devoid of insignia.
+An enlargement of the above photograph showing the motorman, who is wearing a double-breasted greatcoat, devoid of insignia.

 An Ilford Borough municipal-device cap badge — brass.
 There is a reasonable possibility that this pattern of badge was applied to tramway men's uniforms (epaulettes or caps) after 1926, though it remains unproven.
 Author's Collection.